 Eastern Finland Wood Product Cluster (ITÄPUU)

-The aim is to strengthen the cooperation and networking of wood industry operators to promote industrial wood construction in Eastern Finland.
+The aim was to strengthen the cooperation and networking of wood industry operators to promote industrial wood construction in Eastern Finland.

 New opportunities in the development of industrial wood construction